shaik1002/biggitlabbomb/doc/ci/variables/index.md

 to prevent commands such as `env`/`printenv` from printing secret variables.

 You can mask a project, group, or instance CI/CD variable so the value of the variable does not display in job logs.
-When a masked CI/CD variable would be displayed in a job log, the value is replaced with `[masked]` to prevent the value from being exposed.

 Prerequisites:

-- You must have the same role or access level as required to [add a CI/CD variable in the UI](#define-a-cicd-variable-in-the-ui).
+- You must have the same role or access level as required to [define a CI/CD variable in the UI](#define-a-cicd-variable-in-the-ui).

 To mask a variable:

 1. For the group, project, or in the **Admin** area, select **Settings > CI/CD**.
 1. Expand **Variables**.
 1. Next to the variable you want to protect, select **Edit**.
-1. Under **Visibility**, select **Mask variable**.
+1. Select the **Mask variable** checkbox.
 1. Select **Update variable**.

 The method used to mask variables [limits what can be included in a masked variable](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/13784#note_106756757).